Fishing pressure results in faster Atlantic menhaden growth

 The scientists evaluated the coast-wide annual growth of Atlantic menhaden (Brevoortia tyrannus) and Gulf menhaden (Brevoortia patronus) during the past 50 to 60 years.
 They found that, in the Atlantic, fishing pressure was the primary influence on the length-at-age — which is used to determine how rapidly a fish grows in a given period — at the time of harvest.

-By contrast, Gulf menhaden growth was influenced primarily by environmental conditions: a combination of wind and the Atlantic Multi-Decadal Oscillation, or AMO.
-This climate cycle affects sea surface temperature.
+By contrast, Gulf menhaden growth was influenced primarily by environmental conditions: a combination of wind and the Atlantic Multi-Decadal Oscillation, or AMO — a climate cycle that affects the sea surface temperature.

 In the Gulf, the researchers found that northerly winds reduced the growth of menhaden.
-They think the reason for this may be that the northerly winds interacted with fresh water from the Mississippi and Atchafalaya Rivers and displaced that water farther offshore, negatively affecting the salt water-preferring menhaden.
+They think the reason for this may be that the northerly winds interacted with freshwater from the Mississippi and Atchafalaya Rivers and displaced that water further offshore, negatively affecting the saltwater-preferring menhaden.

 Currently, these environmental factors are not taken into account when determining fisheries assessment outcomes, according to Amy Schueller, co-author of the paper and research fish biologist at NOAA’s Southeast Fisheries Science Center.